PlaybookPrompts & PlaybooksElder law

 Family-stakeholder friction and capacity-related questions can derail consultations before they begin.
 Better public guidance helps the firm look calm, careful, and prepared.

 Treat Elder Law Family Decision Guide as one operating piece, not a loose playbook.
-For elder law operators, a map of the care, capacity, guardianship, and family-stakeholder questions elder-law firms hear most often should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For elder law operators, a map of the care, capacity, guardianship, and family-stakeholder questions elder-law firms hear most often should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.